 - Subsequent booster shots of tetanus and diphtheria (Td) are recommended every 10 years.

-- Some children may have a fever and pain after this vaccine.
-To reduce this discomfort, you may give your child an aspirin-free pain reliever for 24 hours after the shot.
+- Some children may have a fever and injection site pain and swelling after this vaccine.
+To reduce this discomfort, one may give a child acetaminophen for 24–48 hours after their injection.

 Must Read Articles Related to Immunization Schedule, Children